chrishenry/octopress/source/_posts/2015-06-26-fizzbuzz-in-go-and-rust.markdown

 [Rust](http://www.rust-lang.org/) bills itself as a language for [systems programming](https://en.wikipedia.org/wiki/System_software).
-While I didn't get far enough to determine if that was true, I did get far enough to determine that Rust is still fairly difficult to work with, in that it requires a compilation step &amp; a run step before you can see the outcome of your code.
+While I didn't get far enough to determine if that was true, I did get far enough to determine that Rust is relatively difficult to work with, in that it requires a compilation step &amp; a run step before you can see the outcome of your code.

 ``` bash Run a rust program